Epictetus/IProcess/README.md

 __DESCRIPTION__

-  A Domain Specific Language(DSL) for sharing data between processes on UNIX-like operating systems.
+  A Domain Specific Language(DSL) that can be used to share data between processes on UNIX-like operating systems.
   See the Wiki and API documentation for more information.